peferso/cheat-sheets/AWS/README.md

 > Remember to change the region and instance id to your specific case.

 Once the functions are created, it is possible to test them.
-For this, create a test, give it a name and click Create, don't pay attention to the JSON text since it is not used to perform the text.
+For this, create a test in each function.
+Give it a name and click on Create, don't pay attention to the JSON text box since it is not used to perform the test.
-Click test and check if the instance is stopped/started.
+Click on **test** and check if the instance is stopped/started in the EC2 dashboard.

 > Before running the test, you must save the code changes and **click on deploy**